thiagoolsilva/parq-analyser/README.md

 pip install parse_parquet-X.X.X-py3-none-any.whl
 ```

-Check if no error happens in the terminal and type `parq-analyser -h` on it to get the program help information.
+Check if no error happens in the terminal and move to the next section.

-### Install the program in developer mode:
+### 2. Install the program in developer mode:

-To do it you must type the command `pip install --editable .` to install it on your env python dependencies in developer mode.
-After that you can develop or run the app on terminal.
+To do it you must type the command `pip install --editable .` that will install it on your env python dependencies in developer mode.

 Ps: This approach will remove the parq-analyser from the path after it is closed.

 ## Using the library

 After install it you can type  `parq-analyser -h` to get all information about the program.

 ### Reading the first N rows: